Michael L. Walzer '56 Award for Teaching

 The $2,500 award is presented annually at the April faculty meeting.

 Faculty, staff, students, and alumni are invited to submit nominations.
 The recipient is selected by the Dean of Arts and Sciences upon the recommendation of a committee consisting of three faculty, including previous Teaching Prize recipients, in consultation with the Associate Dean for Academic Affairs.
 Decisions are based on nomination letters, teaching evaluations, Faculty Activity Reports and CVs.
-Nominations are due in March 1, 2023.
+Nominations are due March 1, 2023.

-2022 Recipient
+2023 Recipient

-Assistant Professor of History
+Associate Professor of Physics

 Nominator Comments